Cloud Adoption Statistics for 2020

 Currently, the largest shift of IT spending is in application software – 36% of companies that have used other means to host their software, have now moved to the cloud.

-In 2019, the shift in system infrastructure will be the smallest portion with 13%.
+In 2019, the shift in system infrastructure was the smallest portion with 13%.
 The application software will be most prominent in 2022 as well, with a projected 40%, while system infrastructure will shift by 20% toward cloud solutions.

 3. $20 billion was the Quarterly SaaS spending in Q2 2018.